Top 10 Questions about How to Expunge a Criminal Conviction.

 2. What is the Difference between Post-Conviction Set Aside and Expungement?

-The main difference between a post-conviction set aside and expungement is that your conviction will still show on your record when it has been set aside.
-Arizona law will not allow you to completely remove or expunge record of a conviction.
+The main difference between a post-conviction set-aside and expungement is that your conviction will still show on your record when it has been set aside.
+Arizona law will not allow you to completely remove or expunge the record of a conviction.
 However, as your set aside expungement lawyer will explain when a conviction has been set aside, the law no longer recognizes the past crime.

 3. How Long Does a Felony Remain On Your Record In Arizona?